chromium/subspace/subdoc/README.md

   determine if a type satisfies a concept.
 Those can be placed in your unit test files and Subdoc can pick them up from there.

+The `FILES...` is a list of patterns, and every source file in the compile database that has one of the patterns as a substring will be included in the generation.

 ## Additional files

 A number of other flags allow including or using files with the generated